Ali-Ismail-1/Ali-Ismail-1/README.md

-- 👋 Hi, I’m Ali, I'm a software engineer at Memory4Less.
+- 👋 Hi, I’m Ali, I'm a software engineer.

 ## About Me